Traubert/UD_Akkadian-RIAO/index.md

 ## Syntax

 ### Word order
-For the most part, Akkadian word order is SOV structure.
+For the most part, Akkadian word order is SOV.

 ### Core Arguments, Oblique Arguments and Adjuncts
 * Nominal subjects are in the nominative case without an adposition.